pulumi/docs/content/docs/guides/crosswalk/aws/api-gateway.md

 ### Authorizing Requests using Cognito Authorizers

 [Cognito Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html)
-allow you to use [AWS Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) as an Authorizer for API Gateway.
+allow you to use [Amazon Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) as an Authorizer for API Gateway.
 With a user pool, your users can sign into your web or mobile app through Amazon Cognito directly, or through social identity providers like Facebook or Amazon, or even through SAML identity providers.
 This enables your API Gateway to offload the difficult work of security to Cognito entirely.